Oriol Pamies: LGBT activism

+From 2018-2024 Pamies was on the board of directors of the International Gay and Lesbian Travel Association (IGLTA), a non-profit organization with 37 years of history dedicated to promoting LGBTQ+ tourism worldwide.

 Publications

-In 2019, Pamies published his first book, Ahora Que Ya Lo Sabes (Now You Know) with Dome Publishing, which describes his personal story though while dealing with topics as orientation, identity, and gender expression, prejudice, homophobia, acceptance, the process of coming out of the closet, and activism., to help readers make decisions, and to let those who are suffering for being different come to recognize that they are perfect just as they are.It was presented at the 2019 Madrid Pride.
+In 2019, Pamies published his first book, Ahora Que Ya Lo Sabes (Now You Know) with Diana/Grupo Planeta, which describes his personal story though while dealing with topics as orientation, identity, and gender expression, prejudice, homophobia, acceptance, the process of coming out of the closet, and activism., to help readers make decisions, and to let those who are suffering for being different come to recognize that they are perfect just as they are.It was presented at the 2019 Madrid Pride.

 Personal life

-Pamies is gay and has expressed his desire to have kids in several occasions.
+Pamies is gay.
 He had spent most of his adolescent years studying at an Opus Dei school, but left when he started to question his sexuality and decided to come out as gay at the age of 19.
 As a result, Pamies has been a strong promoter of October 11 as National Coming Out Day.

-Pamies has been in a committed relationship with Alejandro Quesada (born 1997) since 2019.

-Awards and recognition

-In 2017, MTV invited Pamies to take part in the project Out in 60, a project where celebrities and influencers shared their coming out story in 60 seconds.
-According to the Spanish portal Cromosoma X, Pamies is one of the most important LGBT influencers of the moment in 2017.

-In 2017, he was revealed as one of the "top 20 bachelors of the year" by Attitude Magazine.